KevCui/ludwig-token-fetcher/README.md

 # ludwig-token-fetcher

-A [Puppetteer](https://github.com/GoogleChrome/puppeteer) script to get Ludwig token.
+A [Puppeteer](https://github.com/GoogleChrome/puppeteer) script to fetch Ludwig token.

 ### How to use